 Basically, the fluctuation in temperature is going to be unnoticeable, thanks to the built-in thermostatic mixing valve.

 And, there’s even a temperature stop, to ensure that you don’t accidentally turn your shower up too high.

-You want your shower to last, and there are certain precautions that many cheap power shower brands don’t take.
+You want your shower to last, and there are certain precautions that many brands don’t take.
 And, that means their showers aren’t reliable.

 One of those things is an auto-shutdown.
 If the water supply falls too low, the pump in your power shower is going to work overtime.
 Eventually, it’s going to burn out, and you’ll need a costly replacement, so this is a nice type of safety feature.

 The auto-shutdown feature recognises when pressure gets too low, and turns off the shower, so the pump isn’t being overworked.

 There are, certainly, cheap products out there that are slightly less expensive than the Triton, but not by much.
 Triton sell their products in such high volume, that many other top manufacturers struggle to compete on price.
 And, because there are so many online suppliers, you can usually find the Triton for WELL below the RRP.

 You’ll get a shower head included in the purchase price, and that’s got 5 different spray settings to choose from.
 That’s going to be connected to a stainless steel hose, that’s anti-kink and it’s been reinforced to improve durability.

 And, to fix it all together in your bathroom, you’ll also get a flexible riser rail kit.

-If you’re looking for a basic looking, but well priced power shower from a leading manufacturer; this is the one for you.
+If you’re looking for a basic looking but well-priced product from a leading manufacturer; this is the one for you.